Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 Consider how much easier it is to initiate a James Bond adventure.
 Agent 007 has no trouble finding friends, enemies, overly elaborate plots filled with lasers, and bizarre attempts at world domination given his employment by the British Secret Service.

-In terms of *Monster of the Week*, Initiates and Professionals always have some sort of Patron but any campaign can benefit from their presence.
-The hunters could be employed by anything from a conspiracy-investigating blog, a UFO abductees support group, or a secret zoo stocking monsters for a zany billionaire.
+In terms of *Monster of the Week*, Initiates and Professionals always have some sort of Patron but any campaign can benefit from their presence. [[The hunters]] could be employed by anything from a conspiracy-investigating blog, a UFO abductees support group, or a secret zoo stocking [[monsters]] for a zany billionaire.
 Of course the players may soon discover that zany billionaire is a psychopath, the UFO support is secretly run by evil Lizard Aliens, and the blog has developed a virus planted by Chinese Intelligence.

 A Patron can always provide two important assets: direction and resources.

 # Patrons Provide Direction

-Without a Patron supplying direction, a Keeper needs a new hook for every mystery the hunters investigate.
-After a while, inventing needy friends and relatives for the hunters to help out becomes tired.
+Without a Patron supplying direction, a Keeper needs a new hook for every mystery [[the hunters]] investigate.
+After a while, inventing needy friends and relatives for [[the hunters]] to [[help out]] becomes tired.

-It is much easier to have the hunters assigned a case by their supervisor, or a story by their editor, than to have the monster once again lurch into the hunters' favorite diner and interrupt dinner!
+It is much easier to have [[the hunters]] assigned a case by their supervisor, or a story by their editor, than to have the monster once again lurch into [[the hunters]]' favorite diner and interrupt dinner!
 Patron organizations do not have to be extremely well-organized and resourced for this role.
 A simple group of retired law enforcement officers who know the supernatural is real would be plenty to provide leads and missions.

 Of course the Patron or her organization are going to make all sorts of demands on our hunters, however unexpected.
-Real life is a wonderful inspiration for this device.
+Real life is a wonderful [[inspiration]] for this device.
 How many of us have been forced into uneasy

 'social' situations due the necessity of attending 'optional' events.
-Maybe the psychopath billionaire monster-zoo owner decides he is the hunters' new best friend and decides to join them on a "routine" mission.
+Maybe the psychopath billionaire monster-zoo owner decides he is [[the hunters]]' new best friend and decides to join them on a "routine" mission.
 Or the editor of the blog wants a puff piece about recent crocodile sightings in the local sewerage system.
-Worst of all, the hunters could be required to attend a rubber chicken dinner honoring them as slayers of the year hosted by the local chamber of commerce.
+Worst of all, [[the hunters]] could be required to attend a rubber chicken dinner honoring them as slayers of the year hosted by the local chamber of commerce.
 Horrifying!

 # Patrons Provide Resources

 The more resources a Patron grants, the more it should require of its agents in return.
 Being a member of an international covert conspiracy should be more demanding than working for the reality television talk show *Conversing about Cryptids*.
 Monster hunting Agencies could also be bloated bureaucratic nightmares (see Charles Stross' thrilling, comedic Laundry novels for ideas here, e.g. "You killed a vampire?
 Form 56-X in triplicate with special undead termination clause filled out before sunset.")

 The key is usually not to deny your hunters the specific resource they covet, but simply to make sure it comes with a demanding price.
 It is often fun to make this somewhat mysterious or bizarre.
-Indeed the mysterious nature of the hunters' Patron can become an enjoyable key element to the campaign.
+Indeed the mysterious nature of [[the hunters]]' Patron can become an enjoyable key element to the campaign.
 Why exactly is the Patron intent on controlling the world's supply of lime green jello?
 Or has a bizarre collection of hairless cats that require 'special treats?'
 Or is so eager to acquire 'fresh' DNA from the actor William Shatner?

 The Patrons Can